Prime and Zoom Lenses

 For example, a 28-135mm zoom can be described like this:

-The greater the difference between these two number, the more powerful the zoom.
+The greater the difference between these two numbers, the more powerful the zoom.

 Zoom power indicates how much focal range a particlular lens can cover.